This is the short version of my most thorough treatment of the subject.

 5. Muck Rack’s corporate vision is laser-focused on PR pros’ needs, and therefore they deliver on those needs faster than competitors.

-In contrast with its competitors, Muck Rack remains focused solely on serving media relations professionals, as opposed to trying to serve several other functions within marketing.
+In contrast with its competitors, Muck Rack has always been focused primarily on serving media relations professionals, as opposed to trying to serve several other functions within marketing.

-Muck Rack was the first tool to include podcasts and newsletters in its database.
+Muck Rack was the first tool to include podcasts and newsletters in its database, and more recently has adapted to the surge of interest in AI-generated answers with their Generative Pulse tool.
 When one provider is consistently first with features that you want, that’s a good indicator that they are focused on you, and they will continue to be first with innovations that you and I don’t even know will matter someday.

 6. Muck Rack is competitive on price and delivers a better sales and contracting experience.

-Muck Rack’s rate is going to be competitive with the players that offer similar features.
+Muck Rack isn't going to be the cheapest option, but the rate is going to be competitive with the players that offer similar features.
 And the sales rep who walks you through it is going to be knowledgeable, not aggressive, and will make renewing or canceling a smooth experience.
 What follows is purely subjective, but I’ve heard dozens of bad experiences about the sales and contracting experience with PR software vendors – to date, not one of those has been about Muck Rack.

 Next steps